 1 April 2010

-Prof. Gülru Necipoğlu
+Prof. Gülru Necipoğlu, Harvard University

 “Aesthetics of Ornament in the Ottoman and Safavid Regimes of Visuality”